 Pre-wedding celebrations are no stranger to Whistler.
-In fact, we believe it’s the ultimate stag and stagette location.
+In fact, we believe it’s the ultimate bachelor and bachelorette location.
 Why, you might ask?
 Aside from being a stunning location on its own, the variety of ways to embrace stag and stagette traditions in Whistler will please any group.
 From pampered relaxation to mud coated goggles, Whistler has something for every bride or groom to-be.

 The variety isn’t only in the activities, it’s also evident in the array of experiences, nightlife venues and ways to appreciate this beautiful mountain town.
-Get your planning process started by scoping out this list of fun activities below.
+Get your planning process started by scoping out this list of fun activities for a bachelor or bachelorette trip below.

 No Cold Feet Here: Whistler Adventures